Molucca Sea

+The Molucca Sea is rich in coral and has many diving sites due to the depth of its waters.

 Location

 The Molucca Sea borders the Banda Sea to the south and the Celebes Sea to the west.
-To the north is Philippine Sea and to the east is Halmahera Sea.
+To the north is the Philippine Sea and to the east is the Halmahera Sea.

 The islands bordering the Molucca Sea include Halmahera to the north east, Taliabu and Mangole in the centre, and Sulawesi to the west.
-The Talaud Islands to the north are considered to be the northern border the sea, though the Molucca Sea Plate, the tectonic plate named after the sea, extends further north.
+The Talaud Islands to the north are considered to be the northern border of the sea, though the Molucca Sea Plate, the tectonic plate named after the sea, extends further north.

 The International Hydrographic Organization (IHO) defines the "Molukka Sea"[sic] as being one of the waters of the East Indian Archipelago.
 The IHO defines its limits as follows:

 On the North.
 By a line from the Northeast extreme of Celebes [Sulawesi] through the Siau Islands to the South point of Sangi thence to the Southern extreme of the Talaud Group, through these islands to their Northeastern extreme and thence a line to Tanjong Sopi, the Northern point of Morotai Island.

 On the East.
 By the West coast of Morotai from Tanjong Sopi as far south as Wajaboela, thence a line to the Northern point of Halmahera and down its West coast to Tanjong Libolo, its Southern extreme.

 On the South.
 A line from the Southern extreme of Halmahera to the North point of Bisa (Setile) Island, thence to the Northern extreme of Obi Major, through this island to Tanjong Ake Lamo, its Southwestern point, thence to Tanjong Dehekolano, the Eastern extremity of the Soela [Sula] Islands, along their Northern coasts to Tanjong Marikasoe, the Western extreme, thence a line to the Southeast point of Banggai Island.

 On the West.
 The East coasts of Banggai and Peleng Islands to North Bangkalan thence a line to Tg.
 Botok (Celebes) round the coast to Tg.
 Pasir Pandjang and across to Tg.
 Tombalilatoe on the opposite coast, thence up the East coast to Tg.
 Poeisan, the Northeastern extreme of Celebes.